immonel/pvctf2020/README.md

 #### nmap

-A quick nmap scan reveladed that server didn't have much running with TCP.
+A quick nmap scan revealed that server didn't have much running (that we could access with TCP).
 Only the port 21 was interesting.
 Connecting to it with anonymous ftp obviously didn't work at all.
 ```
 Host is up (0.35s latency).
 Not shown: 994 closed ports